dimi-kr/metatop/README.md

 ## About

-`metatop` is a RESTful application for showing ps4 top games using [metacritic](http://www.metacritic.com/game/playstation-4) as a source of data
+`metatop` is REST api application for showing Top Playstation 4 Games (By Metascore) using [metacritic](http://www.metacritic.com/game/playstation-4) as a source of data

 ## Dependencies and Requirements